 6. Insadong Shopping Street

-Insa-dong is a neighborhood in central Seoul that is popular with both locals and foreigners.
-It has a great shopping street that is easy to walk and is closed to traffic on the weekends.
-At one time, the area was the largest market for antiques and art in Korea.
-Today, you’ll find a variety of things ranging from traditional crafts to souvenirs.
+Insa-dong, located in central Seoul, is a vibrant neighborhood popular with both locals and visitors.
+The bustling shopping street is pedestrian-friendly and closed to traffic on weekends, making it a pleasant spot to explore.
+Once the largest market for antiques and art in Korea, Insa-dong now offers a diverse array of goods, from traditional crafts to unique souvenirs.

 7. Gyeongbokgung Palace